jungchoii98/Instagram/README.md

    * Please follow the instructions on the SDWebImage Github page: https://github.com/SDWebImage/SDWebImage

 ## Upcoming Features
-1. Search for users
-2. Explore page for discovery of new content
+1. Explore page for discovery of new content
-3. Notifications
+2. Notifications
-4. Profile Screen
+3. Profile Screen
-5. Refined UI Design
+4. Refined UI Design
-6. Image filtering
+5. Add different filters to images

 ## Contact
 If you have any questions, don't hesitate to reach out on LinkedIn </br>